karlok/JSONPlaceholderApp/README.md

 ## 🏗 Architecture

-This project is a prime example of the MVVM-C pattern, with:
+This project is an example of the MVVM-C pattern, with:

 ### Clean Architecture
 - Clear separation of concerns